TelemetryHarbor/harbor-docs/docs/integrations/ttn.md

 **Duplicate Data**

   - **Cause:** TTN sometimes sends retries if the network is slow.
-  - **Fix:** Telemetry Harbor automatically handles deduplication based on the timestamp and device ID, so no action is needed.
+  - **Fix:** Harbor Scale automatically handles deduplication based on the timestamp and device ID, so no action is needed.